 There’s online a good amount of frameworks which do not need to be listed here, but personally I opted for a robust, simple and not opinionated: kss.

-Though the result it’s quite satisfying, the documentation it’s not equally straightforward about the settings, that’s why I will list below as it has required to match my build.
+Though the result it’s quite satisfying, the documentation it’s not equally straightforward about the settings, that’s why I will list below as it has required to match my build and written some articles.

 To create a documentation about your component, you must define a name and structure.
 The last one can be numerical or literal.